 - Sixth Grade will spend an active day exploring, learning, and gardening at a farm in North Yarmouth called Farm to Table Kids.
 Students will also go on a short hike and enjoy an ice cream treat afterwards!
 On Friday, May 10, students should arrive at the Middle School by 8:00 a.m. and will be ready for pick-up at the Middle School by 2:00 p.m.
 They should bring a bag lunch and money for ice cream.

-- Seventh Grade is traveling down to Boston to explore the Institute of Contemporary Art on Friday, May 10.
+- Seventh Grade is traveling down to Boston to explore the Museum of Fine Arts on Friday, May 10.
 Students should report to the NYA ice arena parking lot by 7:50 a.m.
 Please be sure to arrive on time!
 Students may choose to pack a lunch or bring money to purchase lunch from one of the food truck options in Dewey Square Park.
 After lunch, the group will head to Black Math commercial animation studio in Chinatown for a presentation by Jeremy Sahlman, Creative Director of Black Math and husband of Erika Sahlman.
 They will be ready for pick-up at the NYA ice arena parking lot by 5:00 p.m.

 - Eighth Grade is spending the day in Salem, Massachusetts where they will explore several sites related to their readings and studies in English and American History.
 On Friday, May 10, student should report to the NYA ice arena parking lot by 7:50 a.m.
 Please be sure to arrive on time!
 Student may choose to pack a lunch or bring money to buy lunch from one of the area restaurants, and may also wish to bring a little money for the gift shops or ice cream.
 They will be ready for pick-up at the NYA ice arena parking lot by 5:00 p.m.